Finding better ways to provide the materials the world needs

 Reduce the rate of new occupational illnesses each year.

-Achieve our global Communities and Social Performance (CSP) targets by 2026:
+Achieve our global Communities and Social Performance (CSP) targets2 by 2026:

 Improve our employee engagement and satisfaction.

-2 We take a “site-centric” view of the definition of local, which allows operations to establish their own definition, based on a set of common principles.
+3 We take a site-centric view of the definition of local, which allows operations to establish their own definition, based on a set of common principles.
 These principles require that each operation, in defining “local” takes into consideration its geographic, social and economic area of impact as well as ownership.
-For example, suppliers located within the Pilbara region of Western Australia are defined as “local” for Rio Tinto Iron Ore’s Pilbara Operations.
-This approach is consistent with international best practice and aligns with the ICMM Social and Economic Reporting Framework guidance.
+For example, suppliers located within the Pilbara region of Western Australia are defined as “local” for our iron ore product group's Pilbara Operations.
+This approach is consistent with international best practice and aligns with the ICMM SERF guidance.

-5 From 2021, the definition used to calculate diversity was changed to include people not available for work, and contractors (those engaged on temporary contracts to provide services under the direction of Rio Tinto leaders), excluding project contractors.
+6 From 2021, the definition used to calculate diversity was changed to include people not available for work and contractors (those engaged on temporary contracts to provide services under the direction of Rio Tinto leaders), excluding project contractors.

-6 We define senior leadership as Managing Directors, General Managers, Group Advisers and Chief Advisors.
+7 We define senior leadership as Managing Directors, General Managers, Group Advisers and Chief Advisers.

 Our interactive charts provide current and historical data relating to our performance across topics including health and safety, climate change, environment, communities, human rights, responsible sourcing and transparency.